Rainbow Trout Stocking

 How will I know when the fish arrive?

-Don’t worry, we aren’t able to keep our secret for long.
-As soon as the fish are stocked you will know about it.
-Make sure to visit our BREC Conservation Facebook Page at facebook.com/brecconservation for live feed and updates or tune into your local news station or this webpage for the arrival announcement.
-P.S.
-If you call us to try and get it out of us we will gladly tell you everything you’d like to know about our ponds and fishing for Rainbow Trout…except where and when they will be stocked.
+This webpage and the BREC Conservation Facebook Page at facebook.com/brecconservation will be updated.
+You may even hear about it from your local news station.
+(P.S.
+If you call us to try and get it out of us we will gladly tell you everything you’d like to know about our ponds and fishing for Rainbow Trout…except where and when they will be stocked.)

 How will I know if there are still Rainbow Trout to fish?